James Hurtle Fisher

 Sir James Hurtle Fisher (1 May 1790 – 28 January 1875) was a lawyer and prominent South Australian pioneer.
-He was the first Resident Commissioner of the colony of South Australia, the first Mayor of Adelaide and the first resident South Australian to be knighted.
+He was the first Resident Commissioner of the colony of South Australia, the first Mayor of Adelaide, the first President of the South Australian Legislative Council and the first resident South Australian to be knighted.

 Early life and career

 James Hurtle Fisher was born on 1 May 1790 in Sunbury, then part of Middlesex, England, the eldest son of James and Henrietta Harriet Fisher.
 He was articled to London solicitors Brown and Gotobed and admitted to practice in July 1811.
 He married Elizabeth Johnson on 5 October 1813.
 He commenced practice as a solicitor in 1816.

 Bound for South Australia

 Fisher became a member of the South Australian Building Committee in September 1835; in November he was selected as resident commissioner.
 On 13 July 1836, he was formally appointed Registrar, and, on the next day, Resident Commissioner, under the South Australian Act.
 This meant he also had a position in the South Australian Legislative Council.
 His role as Resident Commissioner gave him the power to dispose of public lands in the new colony – the proceeds of the sale would be, following Wakefield's plan, used to fund the emigration of workers to the colony.
 In power he was to be second only to the governor, with the added stipulation that his powers and those of the governor would be entirely separate.